OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 TODO: add to diagram

 **Controls:**
-* PROTECTMODELINPUTCONFIDENTIALY.
+* MODELINPUTCONFIDENTIALY.
 See SECDEVPROGRAM to attain application security, with the focus on protecting the transport and storage of model parameters (e.g. access control, encryption, minimize retention)

 # References